Danilo-Js/Danilo-Js/README.md

 </br>

-I can code React Native, Firebase, NodeJS, React, HTML and CSS.
+I can code React Native, Firebase, NodeJS, ReactJS, HTML and CSS.

 I also know a few concepts about Flutter and MongoDB.